To help you learn about the Aging and Disability Resource Center:

 History of the Aging and Disability Resource Center

-The development of Kenosha County Aging and Disability Resource Center was guided by the vision that older people and persons with disabilities should have prompt and easy access to the services that they need.
+The Kenosha County Aging and Disability Resource Center is guided by the vision that older people and persons with disabilities should have prompt and easy access to the services that they need.

-- January 1997: Authorization and funding for resource center pilots is included in the 1997-99 biennial state budget.
+- January 1997: Approval and funding for resource center pilots is included in the 1997-99 biennial state budget.

 - January 1999: The Center for Aging and Long Term Care becomes one of Wisconsin's first Aging and Disability Resource Centers (ADRC), co-located with the Developmental Disabilities Resource Center under Kenosha Human Development Services, Inc. (KHDS).